maxencebellanger/mini_projet_unet_emse_tb1/README.md

 **Use python 3.8 for tensorflow compatibility** <br>

-Install the packages needed with pip : <br>
+Install the packages needed with pip: <br>

 ```
 pip install -r requirements.txt